Axway/amplify-central/content/en/docs/amplify_relnotes/20211031_ampc_agents_relnotes.md

 ### Amplify Gateway agents enhancements

 * **Categorization of your API**.
 The discovery agent can be configured to map the API Tags to a Category on the Platform.
 An option allow the discovery agetn to create the missing category.
-For more information, go to [Use Discovery Agent to categorize your APIs](/docs/connect_manage_enviro/coonected_agent_common_reference/category_mapping)
+For more information, go to [Use Discovery Agent to categorize your APIs](/docs/connect_manage_environ/connected_agent_common_reference/category_mapping)
 * **exclude api path from traffic**.
 The traceability agent configuration enables to disregard certain API path from being reported to the Platform.
 This feature is useful to exclude health checker APIs.
-For more information, refer to `TRACEABILITY_EXCEPTION_LIST` [variable definition](/docs/connect_manage_enviro/connect_api_manager/agent-variables)
+For more information, refer to `TRACEABILITY_EXCEPTION_LIST` [variable definition](/docs/connect_manage_environ/connect_api_manager/agent-variables)
 * Amplify central CLI has been updated to configure the agent with the proper "latest release".
-The Docker command as well as the EC2 instance start script are no more referring to "latest" tag but the latest official release tag.
+The Docker command is no more referring to "latest" tag but the latest official release tag.

 ### Amplify AWS Gateway agents enhancements